-If the partnership or trust incurs expenditure in relation to its existing business, a former business or a proposed business, the expenditure is deductible to the extent the business is, was or is proposed to be carried on for a taxable purpose.
+If the partnership or trust incurs the relevant capital expenditure in relation to its existing business, a former business or a proposed business, the expenditure is only deductible to the extent the business is, was or is proposed to be carried on for a taxable purpose.

-The partnership or trust cannot deduct expenditure in relation to an existing business that is carried on by another entity.
+The partnership or trust cannot deduct expenditure in relation to an existing business that is carried on by another entity, or a proposed business unless it is proposed to commence within a reasonable time.
 However, it can deduct expenditure it incurs in relation to a business that used to, or is proposed to be, carried on by another entity.
-The expenditure is only deductible to the extent that:
+Such expenditure is only deductible to the extent that:

-- the business was, or is proposed to be, carried on for a taxable purpose, and - the expenditure is in connection with - the business that was or is proposed to be carried on, and - the derivation of income from that business by the partnership or trust.
+- the business was, or is proposed to be, carried on for a taxable purpose, and - the expenditure is in connection with - the business that was or is proposed to be carried on, and - the derivation of assessable income from that business by the partnership or trust.

-The deduction cannot be claimed for capital expenditure to the extent that it:
+A section 40-880 deduction cannot be claimed for capital expenditure to the extent that it:

-- and be deducted under another provision - forms part of the cost of a depreciating asset the partnership or trust holds, used to hold or will hold - forms part of the cost of land - relates to a lease or other legal or equitable right - would be taken into account in working out an assessable profit or deductible loss - would be taken into account in working out a capital gain or a capital loss - would be specifically not deductible under the income tax laws if the expenditure was not capital expenditure

-- is specifically not deductible under the income tax laws for a reason other than that the expenditure is capital expenditure - is of a private or domestic nature - is incurred in relation to gaining or producing exempt income or non-assessable non-exempt income - is excluded from the cost or cost base of an asset because, under special rules in the UCA or capital gains tax regimes respectively, the cost or cost base of the asset was taken to be the market value - is a return of or on capital (for example, distributions by trustees) or a return of a non-assessable amount (for example, repayments of loan principal).
+- can be deducted under another provision of the income tax laws - forms part of the cost of a depreciating asset the partnership or trust holds, used to hold or will hold - forms part of the cost of land - relates to a lease or other legal or equitable right - would be taken into account in working out an assessable profit or deductible loss - could be taken into account in working out a capital gain or a capital loss from a CGT event - would be specifically not deductible under the income tax laws if the expenditure was not capital expenditure - is specifically not deductible under the income tax laws for a reason other than that the expenditure is capital expenditure - is of a private or domestic nature - is incurred in relation to gaining or producing exempt income or non-assessable non-exempt income - is excluded from the cost or cost base of an asset because, under special rules in the UCA or capital gains tax regimes respectively, the cost or cost base of the asset was taken to be the market value, or - is a return of or on capital (for example, distributions by trustees) or a return of a non-assessable amount (for example, repayments of loan principal).

-The partnership or trust deducts 20% of the expenditure in the year it is incurred and in each of the following four years.
+The partnership or trust deducts 20% of the qualifying capital expenditure in the year it is incurred and in each of the following four years.

-If a partner in a partnership is an individual, the noncommercial loss rules may defer the partner's deductions for their share of a loss from a business activity of the partnership - refer to the fact sheet Non-commercial losses: partnerships, available on our website, for more information.
+If a partner in a partnership is an individual, the non-commercial loss rules may defer the partner's deductions for their share of a loss from a business activity of the partnership - refer to the electronic fact sheet Non-commercial losses: partnerships, available on our website, for more information.

-Show the section 40-880 deduction as an expense subtraction at Reconciliation items, B Expense reconciliation adjustments item 5.
+Show the section 40-880 deduction as an expense subtraction at Reconciliation items, Expense reconciliation adjustments item 5.
 Also show the amount at item 48 Section 40-880 deduction.

-If you have included any of the expenditure incurred for the income year as an expense at item 5, show this amount as an expense add back at Reconciliation items, B Expense reconciliation adjustments item 5.
+If you have included any of the expenditure incurred for the income year as an expense at item 5, show this amount as an expense add back at Reconciliation items, BExpense reconciliation adjustments item 5.